-As legislation was being considered that would reduce the time limit for participation in the Cash Assistance Program, the Department began shifting resources to assist those who would be directly impacted by the change.
-The Department, through its two Jobs Program contractors, began targeting intensive case management to the population who, upon implementation of the legislation, would potentially lose their cash assistance benefits.
-Mailers and telephone "autodialer" messages were sent to those who would be impacted to let them know of the change.
-The Department renewed contacts with community partners including city and county governments and private temporary employment agencies in order to maximize the opportunity for employment placement prior to the effective date of the time limit reduction.
-In addition, this targeted population was offered structured job search and work experience activities.
+In 2010, as legislation was being considered that would reduce the time limit for participation in Cash Assistance, the Department began a more intense focus on assisting those who would be directly affected by the change.
+The Department, through its two Jobs Program contractors, began targeting intensive case management to the population who, upon implementation of the legislation, would potentially lose their Cash Assistance benefits.
+Mailers and telephone "autodialer" messages were sent to those who would be affected to make them aware of the change.
+The Department renewed contacts with community partners, including city and county governments and private temporary employment agencies in order to maximize the opportunity for employment placement prior to the effective date of the time limit reduction.
+In addition, this targeted population was offered structured job search, work experience activities, short-term training, and assistance with obtaining high school diplomas or General Equivalency Diplomas (GED) for individuals lacking such education.
+The legislation was approved and implementation began with the benefit month of July 2010.